pingcap/docs-cn/tidb-cloud/create-tidb-cluster.md

 TiDB Cloud provides the following two cluster tier options.
 Before creating a TiDB cluster, consider which option suits your need better:

-- Developer Tier
+- Serverless Tier (Beta)

-    The TiDB Cloud Developer Tier is a one-year free trial of [TiDB Cloud](https://pingcap.com/products/tidbcloud), the fully managed service of TiDB.
-You can use Developer Tier clusters for non-production workloads such as prototype applications, hackathons, academic courses, or to provide a temporary data service for non-commercial datasets.
+    The TiDB Cloud Serverless Tier is a fully managed service of TiDB.
+It is still in the beta phase and cannot be used in production.
+However, you can use Serverless Tier clusters for non-production workloads such as prototype applications, hackathons, academic courses, or to provide a temporary data service for your datasets.

 - Dedicated Tier